InfinaMii/uploads/minecraftia.md

 - Tridents are more likely to drop
 - Mobs drop their heads upon death
 - Wandering traders sell miniblock heads
+- Players drop their own heads (can break for some skins)

-Note: Mob heads don't show up in inventory/when worn due to Bedrock limitations
+Note: Mob heads don't show up in inventory/on armor stands to Bedrock limitations
 ### Quality of Life
 - Items such as Concrete, Wool, can be re-dyed
 - Items such as Bread, Shulker Boxes, can be made without a table